Inhaled Tranexamic Acid for Bleeding in Cancer Patients

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are on anti-fibrinolytic therapy (medications that prevent blood clots from breaking down).

-Is inhaled tranexamic acid safe for cancer patients?
+Is there any evidence suggesting that inhaled tranexamic acid is likely to be safe for humans?

 Nisha Rathi, MD